turtleletortue/android_device_retroid_pocket2/README.md

-Experimental device tree for Retroid Pocket 2 LineageOS 15.1
+Experimental device tree for Retroid Pocket 2 LineageOS 16.0

+What works:

+It boots

 Issues:

-Weird graphical issues (gralloc incorrect bits error) and audio not functioning
+Too many to count